Skein algebras of surfaces: Introduction

 Throughout the paper $(F,B)$ will denote a {\em marked surface} -- that is a connected oriented surface $F$ together with a finite subset $B$ of $\p F$ of {\em marked points}. ($\p F$ may be empty).

 An {\em $(F,B)$-link} is a framed embedding of a $1$-manifold

 where $I=[0,1],$ such that the boundary points of $L$ lie in $B\times I$, and the framing of $L$ at boundary points is parallel to $\p F$.
-(We follow the terminology of \cite{Mu,Le2}, even though the term ``tangle'' may be more adequate here.)
+(We follow the terminology of \cite{BW1, Mu,Le2}, even though the term ``tangle'' may be more adequate here.)
 We assume additionally that each arc is isotopic mod its boundary to an arc with framing parallel to $F.$ (Hence, adding a half-twist to it is not allowed.)
 The $(F,B)$-links are considered up to isotopy within the space of $(F,B)$-links.
 We denote their set, including the empty link $\emptyset,$ by $\cal L(F,B).$

-Let $R$ be a commutative ring with identity and a fixed invertible element $A\in R.$ The {\em Kauffman bracket skein algebra $\cal{S}(F,B)$ of a marked surface $(F,B)$} is the quotient of the free $R$-module $R \cal L(F,B)$ by the submodule generated by the Kauffman bracket skein relations (\ref{e_skein-rel}).
-This is a generalization of the notion of skein modules of $3$-manifolds introduced by first author and V. Turaev, cf. \cite{B-W, Bu, B-F-K, B-P,F-G,H-P, Ma,Le1,Prz-Bull, Prz, P-S,Tu, Si,S-W,Tu} and the references within.
-Indeed, $\cal{S}(F,\emptyset)$, denoted by $\cal{S}(F)$ is the ``standard'' Kauffman bracket skein module of $M$.
-Our skein algebras of marked surfaces are different but similar to relative skein modules, considered for example in \cite{Prz,P-S}.
+Let $R$ be a commutative ring with identity and a fixed invertible element $A\in R.$ The {\em Kauffman bracket skein module $\cal{S}(F,B)$ of a marked surface $(F,B)$} is the quotient of the free $R$-module $R \cal L(F,B)$ by the submodule generated by the Kauffman bracket skein relations (\ref{e_skein-rel}).
+This definition follows that of \cite{BW1} and it generalizes the skein modules of $3$-manifolds without marked points introduced by the first author and V. Turaev, cf. \cite{Bu, B-F-K, B-P,F-G,H-P, Ma,Le1,Prz-Bull, Prz, P-S,Tu, Si,S-W,Tu} and the references within. ($\cal{S}(F,\emptyset)$, denoted by $\cal{S}(F)$ is the ``standard'' Kauffman bracket skein module of $M$.)

 \beq\lb{e_skein-rel} \parbox{0.3in}{ } - A \parbox{0.3in}{ } - A^{-1} \parbox{0.3in}{ }\quad , \parbox{0.3in}{ }\quad + (A^2+A^{-2})\emptyset. \eeq